-It’s been 3 weeks since we dropped anchor in Taiohea Bay, Nuku Hiva on April 9th.
+It’s been 3 weeks since we dropped anchor in Taiohea Bay, Nuku Hiva.
 Our time here has been one of transition; from being a 3 person to a 2 person crew, from the busyness of our preparations in Mexico to the ease of the South Pacific, from ocean travelers to island hoppers.

-We’ve met many nice people, Kevin & Annabel from Nuku Hiva Yacht Services, Colette from the visitors center in Taiohea, Kua and Teiki from Daniels Bay, Demetri and Rose (sailors from France…via Hong Kong), Mike from the sailboat S/V Easy, and we also ran into old friends Jen, Alan, and Katie from S/V Goblin and Dave and Lynn from S/V Moggy.
+We’ve met many friendly people, Kevin & Annabel from Nuku Hiva Yacht Services, Colette from the Visitor's Center, Kua and Teiki from Daniels Bay, Demetri and Rose (sailors from France…via Hong Kong), and Mike from the sailboat Easy.
+We also ran into old friends Jen, Alan, and Katie from S/V Goblin and Dave and Lynn from S/V Moggy.

 The Marquesas are beautiful, green, mountainous islands.
-They receive a lot of rainfall and are quite hot and humid, thats why everything grows here so happily.
-Because of this you're likely to get caught in a squall once in awhile.
+They receive a lot of rainfall and are quite hot and humid, and that's why everything grows so happily here.
+But because of this, you're likely to get caught in a squall once in awhile.
 It feels heavenly.
 You never really see umbrellas or raincoats.
 Everyone just enjoys getting wet and knows that the heat will dry them soon enough.
-This moisture and heat (aka humidity) also breeds bugs, by the 1,000s.
-Its a bit of a predicament for someone who doesn’t tolerate bug bites very well but it can’t all be paradise, right?
-The rainfall causes run off into the bays making for poor visibility under water.
+This moisture and heat (aka humidity) also breed bugs, by the 1,000s.
+It's a bit of a predicament for someone who doesn’t tolerate bug bites very well, but it can’t all be paradise, right?
+The rainfall causes runoff into the bays making for poor visibility underwater.
 The things you do get to see in the water are magical though, sharks and manta rays, a school of about 30.
 And the water, it’s crazy warm!
 Average air temps in April have been in the high 80s and water temps in the low 80s.
-So when you jump in its almost difficult to feel the difference.
+So when you jump in, it's challenging to feel the difference.
 You’re not so much refreshed, you’re just wet.

 We visited 4 different bays in Nuku Hiva: Taiohea, Daniels, Controller, and Anaho.

 Taiohea is the main town on Nuku Hiva and the capital of the Marquesas.
 This was our first landfall purely for administrative reasons.
-We needed to begin the paperwork for our Cart de Sejour (CDS) before its expiration date so we headed to the customs/immigration office in Nuku Hiva as soon as possible.
+We needed to begin the paperwork for our Carte de Sejour (CDS) before its expiration date.
+Hence, we headed to the customs/immigration office in Nuku Hiva as soon as possible.
 This meant passing over the southern islands of Hiva Oa and Fatu Hiva.

-In addition to taking care of administrative duties we reprovisioned with a bounty of deliciousness, made phone calls to our families, and took a few hikes.
-We discovered one hike (~5 miles rt) to a view point.
-The hike travelled through an arid peninsula covered with nonnative plants.
-Due to overgrazing of goats and the transmission of nonnative seeds/plants there’s an issue with noxious weeds.
-Even so, the goats remain and you can hear their “nays” in the hillsides.
+In addition to taking care of administrative duties, we reprovisioned, made phone calls, and took a few hikes.
+We discovered one walk (~5 miles rt) that led to a viewpoint.
+The hike traveled through an arid peninsula.
+This land has been over-grazed by non-native goats, and you can hear their 'nays' in the hillside that surrounds the bay.
 They're mostly wild and are often hunted by the locals.
 The goat in the photo was hung, cleaned, skinned, and purchased by a cruiser for $70 all within about 20 minutes.

 Another hike was to Kou’eva, an inland ceremonial ground that has been restored and used for traditional cultural events.
-And if you’re not into a long walk there are also several tikis and a ceremonial site right along the waterfront in Taiohea.
-And you get lost just ask a local for help.
+If you’re not interested in a long walk, there are also several tikis and a ceremonial site along the waterfront in Taiohea.
+And if you get lost, just ask a local for help.
 Everyone was so happy to help us find our way even though we barely speak French or Marquesan.
 And btw…do yourself a favor if you plan to travel to the Marquesas…learn some of the language.
 It’s just polite, right?
 Kaoha means hello in Marquesan, so start there:)

 We attended a community event where dancers and musicians were performing in 'traditional' attire.
 They did their best at getting the audience to participate either with song or dance.
 John even went up on stage for the “warrior” dance.

-We came and went from town and in the end we spent about 2 weeks in Taiohea.
+We came and went from town almost daily.
+In the end, we spent about 2 weeks in Taiohea.